 Ashley Montanaro's homepage

-I'm a Lecturer in the Computer Science department of the University of Bristol.
+I was an EPSRC Early Career Research Fellow in the Computer Science department of the University of Bristol.

 Unfortunately I do not have any funding to support summer students or interns.